 - Navigation of the client’s device in a systematic way

-We provide consultative services to families/clients/school teams who may not need or cannot coordinate weekly intervention.
+We provide consultative services to families, clients, and school teams who may not need or cannot coordinate weekly intervention.

 We consult on: